0% read · < 1 min left

 How I built a life I didn't choose

 I studied civil engineering at the University of Sydney.
 Not because it was my passion — because it made sense.
 My father was an engineer.
 I was good with systems.
 It was a path I could explain and justify, a path other people understood and approved of.
+That pattern of choosing the path that others could approve of over the one that was actually mine runs deep in my story.

 I passed on the subjects I actually loved.
 There was a design and technology class where we built things by hand.
 I loved the smell of sawdust, the feel of wood, the satisfaction of making something real.
 But I told myself it was not smart.
 It would not scale.
 It would not pay.